-The Velvet Revolution, unlike other similar revolutionary movements, was not bloody.
-It was a peaceful movement that resulted in the liberation of Czechoslovakia, a country that does not exist anymore.
-The land that this country once occupied is split into the Czech Republic and Slovakia are the two countries that were formed after the revolution.
-Before the event took place, there is quite an eventful history for what had once been a country, of unification and separation.
+The Velvet Revolution, unlike most revolutionary movements, did not turn into bloody battle.
+The event was a peaceful movement that resulted in the liberation of a country called Czechoslovakia, which does not exist anymore.
+The land that this country once occupied is split into the Czech Republic and Slovakia, the two countries that were formed after the revolution.
+Before the event took place, there is quite an eventful history for what had once been the country of separation and unification.

 Czechoslovakia was formed after World War I in 1918.
-The country was the result of combining the Czech speaking regions Bohemia and Moravia, and Slovakia, all of which had been parts of Austro-Hungarian Empire.
-But soon after the formation, unrest grew among the Slovaks against the administration dominated by Czechs.
-In Germany, Hitler was getting powerful and he encouraged the ethnic conflicts in Czechoslovakia in order to govern the country once it is in disarray.
-According to the Munich agreement in 1938, Hitler annexed the Sudetenland region of the country to Germany.
-But Hitler was more ambitious and wanted to invade and take full control of the country.
-It is also crucial to note that a few regions of Czechoslovakia were occupied by Hungary and Poland as well.
+The country was the result of combining the Czech-speaking regions Bohemia and Moravia with Slovakia, and all of these areas had been parts of the Austro-Hungarian Empire.
+But soon after the formation of the country, unrest grew among the Slovaks, who are against the administration dominated by Czechs.
+In Germany, Adolf Hitler was getting too much power and influence, and he encouraged the ethnic conflicts in Czechoslovakia in order to govern the country once it is in disarray.
+According to the Munich agreement held in 1938, Hitler has annexed the Sudetenland region of Czechoslovakia to Germany.
+However, Hitler was more ambitious and wanted to invade and take full control of the country.
+It is also crucial to note that a few regions of Czechoslovakia were occupied by Poland and Hungary as well.
 Hitler divided the nation into three regions in 1939, and Czechoslovakia became Bohemia, Moravia, and Slovakia again.
-He made Bohemia and Moravia German provinces while Slovak region was declared a separate republic under the control of Germany.
-Many Slovaks were inclined to this move or had no choice but to follow.
+He made Bohemia and Moravia as provinces of Germany while the Slovak region was declared a separate republic that is under the control of Germany.
+Many Slovaks were either inclined to this move or had no choice but to follow.

-During the Second World War, Czechs raised a mutiny against the Nazi rule but it was suppressed by the German government.
-However, Soviet Union came to the aid of the Czechs, and after a long and arduous battle in the country, the Nazis had to withdraw.
-Under the supervision of Soviet Union, a new government was formed under former President Edward Benes.
-Because of the Soviet Union’s influence, the country became partially under the control of USSR.
-After conflict with Communists, Benes resigned and was replaced by Emil Hacha, who led the country to become an absolute Communist regime much to the dissent of people.
-In 1968, Alexander Dubcek became the Prime Minister.
-He implemented policies of liberalization and improved relations with non-Communist nations.
-This period is known as the Prague Spring.
-Threatened by this, the Soviet Union invaded the country and re-established the Communist rule in Czechoslovakia.
+During World War II, the Czechs raised a mutiny against the rule of the Nazis, but it was eventually suppressed by the German government.
+However, the Soviet Union came to the aid of the Czechs, and after a long and arduous battle in the country, the Nazis had to withdraw.
+Under the supervision of the Soviet Union, a new government was formed under President Edward Benes.
+Because of the Soviet Union’s influence, the country became partially under the control of the USSR.
+After a conflict with communists, Benes resigned and was replaced by Emil Hacha, who led the country to become an absolute Communist regime much to the dissent of people.

-Gradually, the demand for a new Slovak country became too strong to ignore.
-In 1992, Havel resigned from office saying he was unable to witness the separation.
-On 1st January 1993, Slovakia became a sovereign nation.
-The parent country assumed the name Czech Republic.
-This separation was also peaceful like the Velvet revolution, and because of the non-violent situation, the split of Czechoslovakia into two countries become known as the Velvet Divorce.
-In 2004, both countries acquired membership in European Union.
+Eventually, the demand for a new Slovak country was too strong to ignore by the Czechs.
+In 1992, Havel resigned from office, saying that he cannot bear to witness the separation.
+On January 1, 1993, Slovakia became a sovereign nation.
+Its neighboring country under Czech rule assumed the name Czech Republic.
+Interestingly, the separation was peaceful like the Velvet revolution, and because of the non-violent situation, the split of Czechoslovakia into two countries become known as the Velvet Divorce.
+In 2004, both countries became members of the European Union.